loganhasson/loganhasson.github.io/source/_posts/2013-09-24-hello-world.markdown

 title: "hello world"
 date: 2013-09-24 16:48
 comments: true
-sharing: false
+sharing: true
 footer: false
-author: "Logan Hasson"
+author: Logan Hasson
-categories:
 ---

 Hi, kids.
 The name's Logan.
 Let's see what happens when I go ahead and publish this post.